Cedric-F/RPG-Lab/Project.md

     * Timed spawns:
     	* Check player's situation.
 If in combat, don't spawn another monster.
 In not in combat => math.rand() => hits a specific number => event.
 	* Dice rolls:
+annoba: What dice roll type to use:
+I recommend a bell curve or approximation of it.
+So at least 2 dice, so the lower and higher numbers decrease in probability.
 		* Hit chances
 			* Normal hit: common
 			* Fail: common